Ajla Tomljanović: 2014: French Open fourth round, top 50 breakthrough

 Ranked No. 72 at the French Open, she got her tournament run to a great start by upsetting 2010 French Open champion Francesca Schiavone in the first round.
 In the second, she upset 32nd seed Elena Vesnina, in two sets.
 Then she stunned third seed Agnieszka Radwańska to advance to the fourth round of a Grand Slam for the first time in her career, where her run came to an end when she lost to 14th seed Carla Suárez Navarro.
 Her best showing at the French Open improved her ranking from 72 to No. 51.

-Tomljanović started on grass at the Birmingham Classic where she lost in the first round to Mona Barthel.
+Tomljanović started on grass at the Birmingham Classic losing in the first round to Mona Barthel.
 Seeded third for qualifying at the Eastbourne International, she lost in the final round of qualifying to seventh seed Francesca Schiavone, 7–6, 0–6, 6–7.
-Ranked 53 at Wimbledon, Tomljanović was defeated in the first round by Heather Watson.
+Ranked 53 at Wimbledon, Tomljanović was defeated in the opening round by Heather Watson.

 In her first-round match at the Gastein Ladies, she retired trailing 6–3, 3–0 to qualifier Ana Bogdan.

-Tomljanović began her US Open series at the Stanford Classic where she was defeated in the first round by eighth seed Andrea Petkovic.
+Tomljanović began her US Open Series at the Stanford Classic where she was defeated in the first round by eighth seed Andrea Petkovic.
 Receiving a wildcard to play in the main draw at the Rogers Cup, she lost in the first round to qualifier Shelby Rogers.
 Seeded 11th for qualifying at the Western & Southern Open, Tomljanović lost in the first round of qualifying to Julia Görges.
 Ranked 55 at the US Open, she was defeated in the first round by 15th seed Carla Suárez Navarro.

-Seeded second at the Coupe Banque Nationale, Tomljanović lost in the second round to Andrea Hlaváčková, in three sets.
-Seeded 15th for qualifying at the first edition of the Wuhan Open, she lost in the first round to Donna Vekić, 7–6, 2–6, 4–6.
+Seeded second at the Tournoi de Québec, Tomljanović lost in the second round to Andrea Hlaváčková, in three sets.
+Seeded 15th for qualifying at the first edition of the Wuhan Open, she lost in the first round to Donna Vekić, in three sets.
 Seeded ninth for qualifying at the China Open, she lost in the final round to fourth seed Tsvetana Pironkova.
 Seeded eighth at the first edition of the Tianjin Open, Tomljanović reached the quarterfinals defeating qualifier Nadiia Kichenok and Duan Yingying.
 In the quarterfinals, she lost to second seed Peng Shuai.
 Tomljanović played her final tournament of the year at the Kremlin Cup.
 She defeated Alexandra Panova in the first round.
 In the second, she was defeated by fourth seed Lucie Šafářová.